Sparkleleuk/Sustainability_Matters/_posts/2017-11-22-throttled.markdown

 *Why should we care?*

 If the repeal is passed, it will mark the end of the internet as we know it.
 In the US, which is dominated by a handful of service providers, companies like Verizon and Comcast can, in theory, block or reduce access to certain websites unless content owners or subscribers pay higher fees.
 Price structures will be affected as service providers will be free to charge subscribers additional fees for in-demand content (say, Netflix or Facebook).
 Or they can charge premium content owners (like YouTube or Amazon) higher fees to get access to more bandwidth.
 Meanwhile, small businesses and startups will be severely disadvantaged, and so will low-income subscribers.
+[This](https://boingboing.net/2017/10/28/warning-taken-as-suggestion.html) illustrates what happens in a non-neutral environment.

 *Who wins?*